box/box-python-sdk-gen/docs/authentication.md

 For example to get a new token with only `item_preview` scope, restricted to a single file, suitable for the [Content Preview UI Element](https://developer.box.com/en/guides/embed/ui-elements/preview/) you can use the following code.
-You can also initialize `BoxDeveloperTokenAuth` with the retrieved access token and use it to create a new Client.
+You can also initialize `DeveloperTokenAuth` with the retrieved access token and use it to create a new Client.

 <!-- sample post_oauth2_token downscope_token -->